JetBrains/jpa-buddy-documentation/faq/faq.md

 ![actions-jpa-structure.png](img/actions-jpa-structure.png)

 If you see the same, it means JPA Buddy is active, and the JPA Designer panel should be displayed if points 1 and 2 have been successful.
-If not, check out the last reason.
+If you are still unable to locate the panel, please refer to the last reason.

 **4. Something may have gone wrong with the plugin or IntelliJ IDEA.**